dstrack/strack-software-delete-check-plugin/README.md

 Oracle Apex Plug-in for checking that a table row is deletable.

-When you encounter the ORA-02292 error when you attempt to delete a row then use this plugin to hide the delete button.
+When you encounter the ORA-02292 error when you attempt to delete a row, then use this plugin to hide the delete button.

 In case you have created a page of type 'DML Form' with a 'Delete' Button, then this button is shown for each existing row.